 “I started selling comics in 1984 and stayed with it for date money in High School.
-When my first wife and I split, I got ordered by the Queen of England to stop selling comics until our custody issues were resolved.
+When my first wife Rhonda (Miss Pacific 1989) and I split, I got ordered by the Her Majesty, The Queen of England herself- to stop selling comics until our custody issues were resolved.
 No kidding!
 It’s what they did in Canada.
-It took me a good couple years to get over that” he said.
+It took me a good while to get over that” he said.

 Over the years, he said his tastes continued to mature, moving along to titles such as Watchmen, Warrior magazine, and then into crime-noir genre.

 “I graduated to the horror genre, from Joe Linsner and Tim Vigil to Wrightson, “Ghastly” Ingels, Will Ekgren, and back full circle to the modern master of the macabre, Mike Mignola.
 As I dealt, I became aware of the masters, like Frank Frazetta, August and Alex Schomburg, and the EC line,” he said, adding that dealing comics developed quickly for him.

 “I was a dealer pretty much right out of the egg.
 Once I came to understand the supply and demand, who had the money and who was going to spend the money, I found out how to get that money.”

 Since that time, his various titles in the business have included store partner, owner, writer, storyboard artist, publisher, consultant to big screen efforts for Ixtlan Entertainment (Oliver Stone’s production company), appraiser, grader, volunteer at shows and stores, Grading Department Quality Control Expert for CGC, eBay Power Seller entrepreneur , and Advisor to Overstreet price guides since 1993.

 His said efforts for donating comics actually came from his work selling them.